xai-bio/pan-coronavirus-antivirals/README.md

 ### References
 1. Rona, G., Zeke, A., Miwatani-Minter, B. et al. The NSP14/NSP10 RNA repair complex as a Pan-coronavirus therapeutic target.
 Cell Death Differ 29, 285–292 (2022). [https://doi.org/10.1038/s41418-021-00900-1](https://www.nature.com/articles/s41418-021-00900-1#citeas)
 2. Bazaga, A., Leggate, D. & Weisser, H. Genome-wide investigation of gene-cancer associations for the prediction of novel therapeutic targets in oncology.
 Sci Rep 10, 10787 (2020). [https://doi.org/10.1038/s41598-020-67846-1](https://www.nature.com/articles/s41598-020-67846-1#citeas)

+# Our Approach
+Use AI-ML to build mechanistic mathematical models of gene regulatory networks and signalling pathways that support the research of antiviral therapeutics.
+Provide quantitative, mechanistic and predictive insights into understanding the disease biology and human immunological responses to beta-coronaviruses.
+Models help us to:

+* Identify the regulation of immune responses to beta-coronaviruses: understand GRNs immune response mechanisms; identify immune response biomarkers - networks as biomarkers.
+* Make predictions about the causal regulatory networks controlling immunological responses: in other words, predict regulatory network responses to antivirals, which are likely to activate several innate immune pathways in parallel.
+* Understand differences in immunological responses through comparative network analysis.
+Explore why some people are asymptomatic, develop mild or severe symptoms, or succumb to the fatality of beta-coronaviruses.

+With the threat of pandemics omnipresent, we need to build the capability of developing antiviral therapeutics quickly.
+Quantitative biology AI-ML formulated in the science of complex systems can help us.